zepam/zepam/README.md

 - 👋 Hi, I’m Jenny Wilson (@zepam)
 - 👀 I’m interested in software engineering with arts organizations and other non-profits.
 I also love the weirdness of the english language.
-- 🌱 I’m currently studying with the Graduate Certificate in Software Design and Development at the University of Washington.
+- 🌱 I’m currently studying at the University of Washington for a Graduate Certificate in Software Design and Development.
 - 📫 https://www.linkedin.com/in/jenwils/

 <!---